- What other names is Pulsatilla known by?

 - Other conditions.

-allergic reactions.
+Fresh pulsatilla plant is UNSAFE when taken by mouth or applied to the skin.
+It is a severe irritant anywhere it comes in contact with the body, such as the mouth, throat, digestive tract, urinary tract, and skin.
+It can also cause allergic reactions.
 Contact with the skin can cause rash, inflammation, and itching.
 Inhaling the volatile oil can irritate the nose and eyes.

 There isn't enough information about the dried plant to know if it is safe or what the side effects might be.